StephenCataldo/comment-better/README.md

 $ npm install
 ```

 ## Development.
 Create a Node server that watches for your code changes and updates your extension.
+Many changes will appear as soon as you reload a page; css changes tend to require breaking out of the command and running again.

 * Run script
 ```bash